 When to Prune Flowering Trees, Shrubs, and Vines

 Perhaps the most confusing group of plants, when it comes to pruning times, is flowering trees and shrubs.
-A general rule of thumb is to prune summer and fall flowering trees and shrubs in the dormant season (late winter / early spring) and to prune spring flowering trees and shrubs will need to be pruned soon after their flowers fade., in late spring / early summer.
+A general rule of thumb is to prune summer and fall flowering trees and shrubs in the dormant season, which is late winter / early spring, and to prune spring flowering trees and shrubs will need to be pruned soon after their flowers fade., in late spring / early summer.

 The confusion comes with plants like hydrangeas, roses, and clematis because some of these flower in spring, some in summer or fall, some flower repeatedly.
 Here are some guidelines for figuring out when your particular variety is best pruned.

 - How and When to Prune Your Rose Bushes: It's not as hard as you've been led to believe.